|Vacancies appointed by Council and Council acting as Board of Health or Flood Control Zone District Board of Supervisors

 SOLID WASTE ADVISORY COMMITTEE

-1 Vacancy, 3-year term.
-Applicant must represent the agriculture industry.
+3 Vacancies, one current member eligible to reapply, 3-year terms.
+Meets quarterly.
+Applicants must represent agriculture, the waste collection industry, or a solid waste disposal facility.
 No two representatives can be from the same company or public interest group.
 The committee provides ongoing public input and advice to Whatcom County on solid waste management issues.
-Generally meets quarterly on Thursday evenings, but meeting schedule and frequency subject to change upon committee approval.
 Council-appointed.